by Margaret Smith, PhD Forage Agronomist

 Can no-till work for late summer seedings?
 No-till is a good way to conserve limited late-summer soil moisture and can work following a short-season crop, such as canning vegetables, field peas, a small grain, or a single-cut warm season grass, like German/foxtail or proso millet.
 The best scenario for no-till is where moisture is ample, and your alfalfa or forage seeding follows immediately after the previous crop harvest.
 When summer crops are harvested several weeks before a planned forage seeding, there is likely too much time for weed growth that will compete with new seedlings.
 If soil moisture levels are adequate and weed pressure is very light, either from competition from the preceding crop or from burndown with a herbicide, no-till is an option.

 Take fertility needs into consideration, though.
-Phosphorus, potassium, and sulfur can be strip tilled into the field before seeding, but for best distribution, these macronutrients and lime are best broadcast and incorporated.
+Phosphorus, potassium, and sulfur can be strip tilled into the field before sowing the seeds, but for best distribution, these macronutrients and lime are best broadcast and incorporated.

 If weed pressure or fertilizer applications require tillage, till only as deeply as you need to incorporate lime and to fertilize or manure and to take out existing weeds.
 Firm the seedbed with a cultipacker or roller before seeding conventionally.